 - Our last optional step is to use a lacquer or vanish in order to make our project brighter and shiny.
-For better results lacquer or vanish can be applies more than once.
-In this case we also have to be sure that it is completely dry before applying another coat of varnish.
+For better results, lacquer or varnish can be applied more than once.
+In this case, we also have to be sure that it is completely dry before applying another coat of varnish.

-- At the end, if you like, you can add other accessories too, for example glitter or stickers.
-You can enrich the color of your pattern by following the details with same or different color of paint.
+- In the end, if you like, you can add other accessories too, for example, glitter or stickers.
+You can enrich the colour of your pattern by following the details with the same or different colour of the paint.
 Use your imagination

 - Let it dry for the last time and your masterpiece is ready!!!!